ramseylab/regshape/ISBJava_Dizzy/trunk/bolouri/apps/README.txt

 following Java-based applications:

 Dizzy        (in the subdirectory Dizzy)
-Mogul        (in the subdirectory Mogul)
 Pointillist  (in the subdirectory Pointillist)

-In addition, the BioTapestry directory contains all of the Java source code for the BioTapestry program, and the PointillistOld directory contains all of the Java source code for version 0.1 of the Pointillist program.

 For application-specific notes, look for a README.txt file in the application's subdirectory.